 Dead Talk Live Host Viz asked IronE about shooting the scene with Axel (Lew Temple) and Oscar (Vincent Ward) of what was going through T-Dog’s mind, trying to convince the others to let the guys into their group, IronE said,

-What compelled T-Dog to sacrifice himself in order to lead Carol (Melissa McBride) to Safety?
+What compelled T-Dog to sacrifice himself to lead Carol (Melissa McBride) to Safety?

 “Love and compassion, and part leaving Merle on the roof, it’s all intertwined because that’s what tied in his love for the group, his love for Axel and Oscar because we’re all interconnected.”

 So, how did Singleton react to the news that his time on the show was coming to an end?
-This is how IronE described the emotions he felt:
+This is how IronE described the mixed emotions he was faced with:

-“It was bittersweet but more sweet, I have been a part of the biggest show in cable TV history, at that time.
-I was there from the beginning and got to meet so many beautiful people, Within the cast within the Crew.
+“It was bittersweet but more sweet.
+I have been a part of the biggest show in cable TV history at that time.
+I was there from the beginning and met so many beautiful people, Within the cast within the Crew.
 With the fans around the world, That’s why it was so sweet to be a part of it.
 Bitter, because I’m leaving my family behind, My second family in a sense, and all the memories.”

-IronE also implied that the first season of The Walking Dead was the most “fun” he had shooting the hit TV series.
+IronE also implied that the Walking Dead’s first season was the “most fun” he had shooting the hit TV series.